The Learning Commons on the first floor is a dynamic, collaborative space combining research, technology, and media.

 - All faculty studies must be renewed on an annual basis.
 The deadline to renew will be sent via email.
 If you are currently assigned a study you must fill out the Faculty Study Application Form for renewal before the deadline.
 You will be able to retain your current study if you renew by the deadline.

 - All full-time tenure track and emeritus faculty on the Uptown campus, except those faculty members associated with the Law, Business and Medical Schools, are eligible for faculty studies in the Howard-Tilton Memorial Library.
-See below (in the online form) for Post-Doctoral Faculty availability.
+See the Faculty Study Application form for Post-Doctoral Faculty availability.

 - Faculty studies are meant primarily for research and scholarship.
 The studies are not to be used to hold office hours or for storage.
 Using the study simply for storing books or other materials is not considered an appropriate use.
 Faculty studies should not be considered personal offices or "belonging" to the faculty member.